php-soap/.github/profile/README.md

 - [Contribute](https://github.com/php-soap/.github/blob/main/HELPING_OUT.md#contribute)
 - [Help maintain these packages](https://github.com/php-soap/.github/blob/main/HELPING_OUT.md#maintain)

+Want more information about the future of this project?
+Check out this list of the [https://github.com/php-soap/.github/blob/main/PROJECTS.md](next big projects) we'll be working on.

 # Contributing

 All contributions are highly welcomed.
 Before you do, make sure you read our general [contributing guidelines](https://github.com/php-soap/.github/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/php-soap/.github/blob/main/CODE_OF_CONDUCT.md).